 In fact, recipes like Overnight Artisan Bread benefit from adding more yeast, for both flavor and rise!
 You could use just 1 teaspoon of yeast and the bread will still rise, but the extra yeast adds flavor that I thought tasted too good to leave out!

-Buying in bulk is something worth considering if you stay on the homemade baked goods road for any period of time.
+Buying in bulk is something worth considering if you bake with yeast often.

-- You’ll find recipes that use just 1/2 teaspoons and some that use up to 3 teaspoons.
+- You’ll find recipes that use just ½ teaspoon and some that use up to 3 teaspoons.

 - Being able to measure from a larger container, like a glass jar, is much easier than opening several packets and then finding a creative way to store them.

-There’s only one sure-fire way to get to know how yeast works: use it!
+There’s only one surefire way to get to know how to bake with yeast: use it!

 - Pick a type of yeast (I recommend active dry yeast), start using it, and watch it in action.
 See how it foams up.
 See what happens when you use honey instead of sugar.
-Watch the first rise of bread yeast, and then watch the second rise.
+Watch the first rise of yeasted bread dough, and then watch the second rise.

 - Tinker with simple recipes and double the yeast – or even triple it!

-- Yeast is incredibly affordable – regularly priced at just 10¢ per teaspoon, or as little as 2¢ when bought in bulk – so it’s no skin off your back to proof it and see if it works… Shoot, you just might end up with a new family favorite bread recipe!
-Try my sourdough starter.
+- Yeast is incredibly affordable – regularly priced at just 10¢ per teaspoon, or as little as 2¢ when bought in bulk – so it’s no skin off your back to proof it and see if it works.

 Once the yeast has been proofed/bloomed can you save/store it for future use if I made too much?